JAlcocerT/JAlcocerT/content/blog/da-bk-product.md

 ### How to Succesfully Interact with the Product Team

-When interacting with product managers and discussing requirements, each of the data professionals (data analysts, business intelligence experts, data scientists, and data consultants) should have a list of questions to ensure they fully understand the project's goals and expectations.
+When interacting with product managers and discussing requirements, each of the data professionals (data analysts, business intelligence experts, data scientists, and data consultants) should **have a list of questions to ensure they fully understand the project's goals and expectations.**

+{{< cards cols="1" >}}
+  {{< card link="https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Charter.md" title="Have a Project Charter Handy ↗ " >}}
+{{< /cards >}}

 #### Data Analyst

-* What are the key objectives (OKR) and goals of this data product or project?
+* What are the key objectives (OKR) and **goals of this data product or project**?
-* Who are the primary end-users or target audience for this data product?
+* **Who are the primary end-users** or target audience for this data product?
 * What specific data sources and datasets will be used for this project?
 * Are there any preferred data visualization tools or techniques for this data product?
 * What are the expected timelines or milestones for this project?

 #### Business Intelligence (BI)

-* What are the most important KPIs or metrics that the data product should track and display?
+* What are the most important KPIs or **metrics that the data product should track** and display?
 * How will the data product integrate with existing BI tools or platforms within the organization?
 * What are the data governance and security requirements for this project?
 * What level of interactivity and customization is expected in the data product (e.g., dashboards, reports)?